 The H1 declaration is the electronic message used to declare the importation of goods in DELTA IE.

-It completely replaces:
+It fully replaces:

 - the import SAD,